neilslater/games_dice/README.md

     dice.roll
     dice.result      # => 12

+#### dice.explain_result

+Returns a string that attempts to show how the result from the last call to roll was composed from individual results.
+This will be nil if no roll has been made yet.

+    dice.explain_result    # => nil
+    dice.roll              # => 12
+    dice.explain_result    # => "3d6: 4 + 2 + 6 = 12"

+The exact format is the subject of refinement in future versions of the gem.

 #### dice.max

 Returns the maximum possible value from a roll of the dice.
 Dice with the possibility of rolling